 A refined road network was developed to depict the anticipated haul truck routes and dumping locations during each year of the mine plan.
-This is the basis of the emissions inventory used for the Year 2, Year 8 and Year 14 modeling.
-Emissions due to haul road and general plant traffic on the unpaved road network were modeled as volume sources.
+This is the basis of the emissions inventory used for Year 2, Year 8 and Year 14 modeling.
+Emissions due to haul road and general plant traffic on the unpaved road network were modeled as volume sources, with the exception of delivery and product shipment vehicle emissions along Santa Rita Rd as described below.
 The modeling parameters were based on guidance from ADEQ and the AERMOD User's Guide.
 The modeling parameters were set as follows:

-- ▶ the volume height was set equal to 1.7 times the height of the vehicles generating the emissions; - ▶ the initial vertical dimension was set equal to the volume height divided by 2.15; - ▶ the release height was set equal to half of the volume height; and - ▶ the initial lateral dimension was set to the width of the haul trucks plus 6 meters divided by 2.15 (the road was further divided into two lanes representing 2-way traffic).
+- ▶ the volume height was set equal to 1.7 times the height of the vehicles generating the emissions; - ▶ the initial vertical dimension was set equal to the volume height divided by 2.15; - the release height was set equal to half of the volume height; and - the initial lateral dimension was set to the width of the haul trucks plus 6 meters divided by 2.15 (the road was further divided into two lanes representing 2-way traffic).